dentremor/Software-Defined-Infrastrucure/doku.md

 #### Filter based search

-All users with an `uid` attribute value starting with the letter “b”:
+All users with a `uid` attribute value starting with the letter “b”:

 ```
 (uid=b*)